RayDudexD/sIbO-Enhanced/README.md

-# sIbO-Enhanced
-## sIbO-Enhanced is an remastered version of sIbO, sIbO:Rewrited and sIbO-Remastered.
+# sIbO-Enhanced is an remastered version of sIbO, sIbO:Rewrited and sIbO-Remastered
-## sIbO-Enhanced is now free!
 ## sIbO is a powerful program writed in Batch for things like: